ScorchChamp/Image-Compression/README.md

 ## Features

 - Input any image type
-- Compress the image down (up to 99.9%!)
+- Compress images down to 0.01% the normal size!
 - Preview the image
 - Preview the size reduction
 - Download the new image in an instant!